 What will attendees see once they’re on-site?
 What kind of decor, what color patterns, what type of furniture, and props?
 Will the colors consist of your company branding and logos?

 Make sure your theme enhances the visual perception of the event and doesn’t take away from the Success.
-Make sure it’s perfectly aligned with your objectives and expectations of attendees.
+Make sure it’s perfectly aligned with your objectives and expectations of event attendees.

 Start drafting up a site plan that shows where everything should be located.
 How many staff are in each area, the number of seats in a specific space, etc.